-For businesses, explainer video production opens new doors towards providing value-driven information to the target audience.
-Today, you can leverage infotainment instead of the old-school style of providing boring news, and that’s the key to successful marketing in 2021.
+For businesses, explainer video production opens new doors toward providing value-driven information to the target audience.
+Today, you can leverage infotainment instead of the old-school style of providing boring news, and that’s the key to successful marketing in 2022.

 So let’s get started.
 We’ll be covering the following key takeaways in the article: